The Ultimate In Birding Tours

 Western Australia: Day 15 We will set off very early this morning and drive to the start of the trail to Mitchell Falls on the remote Mitchell Plateau.
 Our target here is the elusive Black Grasswren, which likes to play hide and seek with visiting birders amongst the much-eroded limestone terrain, interspersed with thorny spinifex bushes.
 We will hope to spot this stunning little bird from the trail, but if not those who are willing can try to penetrate further into this difficult habitat.
 We have a good chance of seeing this most sought-after of all the grasswrens, but we cannot be sure of success.

-We will also be looking out for the yellow-faced form of the Partridge Pigeon (restricted to the Kimberley, and a potential split), White-quilled Rock-Pigeon (endemic to northwestern Australia), Variegated Fairy-wren, Kimberley Honeyeater (a Kimberley endemic), Bar-breasted Honeyeater, Leaden Flycatcher and Silver-backed Butcherbird.
+We will also be looking out for the yellow-faced form of the Partridge Pigeon (restricted to the Kimberley, and a potential split), White-quilled Rock Pigeon (endemic to northwestern Australia), Purple-backed Fairywren, Kimberley Honeyeater (a Kimberley endemic), Bar-breasted Honeyeater, Leaden Flycatcher, Green-backed Gerygone and Silver-backed Butcherbird.

 Western Australia: Day 16 After some final birding in the Kimberley we will continue eastwards to Kununurra for a three nights stay.
 Kununurra is situated not far from the border between Western Australia and the Northern Territory.